The RESO Dictionary has two purposes.

 As the RETS Standard has grown, it has become abundantly clear that a "common ground" for fields and enumerations is needed.
 Whether it be the separation between Standard Names in older versions of RETS or the growth of diverse payloads, by keeping a central requirement to express property and listing concepts in a uniform fashion will mitigate implementation errors, ease field mapping and foster innovation around a more stable and cost effective center.

-The Dictionary is broken down into the following pages.
+The Dictionary is broken down into the following tabs.
 Please review the following details and information on use of the dictionary.

 Click here to access additional information on the Data Dictionary Workgroup.